dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-wasm.md

 }
 ```

-If using TinyGo, compile like so and set the `path` attribute to the output:
+If using TinyGo, compile as shown below and set the `path` attribute to the output:
 ```bash
 tinygo build -o example.wasm -scheduler=none --no-debug -target=wasi example.go`
 ```